Rokra1995/DBM/README.md

 NOTE:
 1. All Outputs are stored as csv files in the Output folder
 2. Inputs have to be stored in the Input Folder as: movies.csv and userReviews.csv
+3. This is just a super simple system.
+A lot of improvements can be made for example recommend based on the number of ratings etc.

 The possible_movies.py contains a small script to identify movies that are in movies.csv AND userReviews.csv